purifyjs/core/README.md

 # MasterTS : A Breath of Fresh Air

-A stright TypeScript library for building user interfaces
+A straight and clean TypeScript library for building user interfaces

 MasterTS is a frontend library for building single-page applications (SPAs) using Web Components and TypeScript.
 It is designed to be lightweight and easy to use, with a focus on transparency and simplicity.